Skip to main content

 Most people (including most Americans) don’t like some aspects of American culture, of which D&D is a little part.
 It's safe to say that no version of D&D will ever be to everybody’s liking.
 There is good news, though: thousands of different tabletop roleplaying games exist.
 They look different and they work a little bit differently from each other here and there.
 If you don't like the way the book looks, or the things it says, try different games.
 Better yet: it’s very easy to make your own.

 People may as well argue over which “lifestyle” is the “correct” one, before they argue whether D&D worlds should be “diverse” or not.
-Don’t like it?
+Don’t like it the way you see it?
 Easy!
 Don’t play it that way.
 There is no sense in whining while you wait for somebody else working for some company to make fantasy game books tailored for just your own specific idiosyncratic tastes in racial representation according to your most desired flavor of ideological purity.
 It’s very easy to make games as you want them to be.
 Or is your creativity so feeble?

 You are as free to fantasize about cosmopolitan utopias celebrating individuals’ differences as you are to fantasize about uniformly and essentially different monolithic types of creatures locked in eternal conflict.